-Are you a roofing company looking to improve your Google search rankings in 2019?
+Are you a roofing company looking to improve your Google search rankings in 2020?
+Roofing SEO Webmasters can help.
 SEO has become very competitive in recent years and also very commercialized.
 More people are claiming to be “SEO” experts and more companies have a demand for SEO.
 Roofers are getting taken advantage of because they don’t understand the process.
 SEO is not that complicated.
 As a roofer you need these 3 things as your foundation:

 - 1. Roofing Company Website